Philadelphia Workers’ Compensation Lawyers

 On This Page

-A work-related injury can disrupt every aspect of your life.
-Medical treatment, lost income, and job uncertainty can be overwhelming, especially while navigating Pennsylvania’s workers’ compensation system.
-At Badey, Sloan & DiGenova, P.C., our Philadelphia workers’ compensation lawyers represent injured workers across the Greater Philadelphia region and throughout Pennsylvania.
-Our practice is grounded not only in decades of experience handling workers’ compensation claims, but also in precedent-setting appellate court decisions that have influenced how Pennsylvania workers’ compensation law is applied statewide.
+At Badey, Sloan & DiGenova, P.C., our Philadelphia workers’ compensation lawyers represent workers across the Greater Philadelphia region and throughout Pennsylvania.
+Our legal expertise is grounded not only in decades of experience handling workers’ comp claims, but also in precedent-setting appellate court decisions that have influenced how workers’ compensation law is applied throughout Pennsylvania.

 A Strategic Approach to Workers’ Compensation Claims